starsinmypockets/react_dashboard/README.md

 ## Dashboard template

 The **Dashboard template** contains the markup to render the dashboard.
-It has the root div and load the required css and js files.
+It contains the root div and loads the required css and js files.

 ## Build

-Before commit changes you need to perform a build by running:
+Before commiting changes you need to perform a build by running:

 ```bash
 $ npm run build_dkan